ShrirajHegde/redyt/README.md

 ***

-Add your favourite subreddits to ```subreddit.txt```

-If the user does not modify this file, it will contain, by default, subreddit `linuxmemes`.
+If no arguement is passed, by default, subreddit `r/linuxmemes` will be chosen.
 However, this default subreddit can be changed by modifying the variable `defaultsub`.

 ## Usage: